Trusted Resource for Homeowner Questions & Projects

 We've got 3 types of information at Home Tips for Women, and we participate on lots social media platforms (list below).

-- Homeowner Library – is chock full of articles written by practicing home professionals sharing their expertise with you.
+- Homeowner Blog – is chock full of articles written by practicing home professionals sharing their expertise with you.
 The team at Home Tips reviews these articles to make sure that concepts and terminology needed to understand the information is available … in another article, or in our homeowner glossary.
 We also share homeowner stories to encourage women to step beyond their comfort zone, and tackle more challenging projects (share your story)

 - Homeowner Resource Directory – is where you can find home professionals recommended by women homeowners and existing directory professionals/businesses.
 The listings aren't like other directories because we know you want to get to know someone before you invite them into your home.
 There are also listings for non-profits and products (coming soon).